T-Mobile’s New Binge On is Spectacular.

 [button font_size=”20″ color=”#c8232b” text_color=”#ffffff” icon=”arrow-circle-o-right” url=”https://theproductpoet.com//heres-how-i-measure-social-media-roi-return-on-poetry/” width=”” target=”_blank”]Read: Here’s How I Measure Social Media ROI: Return on Poetry[/button]

-Therefore, yesterday we went into our closest T-Mobile site and made the switch.
+Therefore, yesterday I went into my closest T-Mobile site and made the switch.
 While we were setting everything up and being welcomed back to the T-Mobile family like a long-lost relative, I noticed the unlimited data for over 100 streaming partners.

 According to T-Mobile’s website, “With T-Mobile you can stream unlimited movies and music from your favorite services while on our network —without getting hit with more data charges.
 We’ve partnered with over 100 streaming partners to give you more access to the things you love.”